tomjames19/for-han/README.md

 Select 'Y' to adding authentication and select defaults for all auth categories <br />
 Amplify will ask who you want to be able to access the s3 bucket, select authenticated users and guests <br />
 This is what allows anyone to use the site.
-In permissions give both authenticated users and guests permission to create/update. **Bold** DO NOT GIVE ANY OTHER PERMISSIONS <br />
+In permissions give both authenticated users and guests permission to create/update. **DO NOT GIVE ANY OTHER PERMISSIONS** <br />

 ### `amplify add hosting`